crazywolf132/fractal/README.md

 # Fractal

-Fractal is a powerful module federation system that enables sharing and dynamic loading of React components across applications.
+Fractal is a powerful system that enables sharing and dynamic loading of React components across applications.
 It provides a complete ecosystem for building, distributing, and consuming modular React components with rich metadata and dependency tracking.

 ## 🚀 What are Fractals?